 - Upgrade the device.

-For information on how to run the Quick Setup Wizard from WatchGuard System Manager, see Run the WSM Quick Setup Wizard.
+For information on how to run the Quick Setup Wizard from WatchGuard System Manager, go to Run the WSM Quick Setup Wizard.

-For information about how to upgrade the OS, see Upgrade Fireware OS or WatchGuard System Manager.
+For information about how to upgrade the OS, go to Upgrade Fireware OS or WatchGuard System Manager.

 Configure OS Compatibility